tallen94/iam/tutorials/introduction.md

 - `/executable/:username/:exe/:name/run`

 #### Environments
-These are descriptions of where executables can be run.
+These are descriptions of Kubernetes objects.
 Each environment requires a `Dockerfile` and `kubernetes` yaml file.
-Running these runs a function to build the image and deploy the kubernetes objects to the cluster.

-They run the `build-environment` function, which takes in the image name.
+You can deploy any kubernetes object using environments.

+Environments that extend any image based off of `icanplayguitar/iam:base-*`, and implement the required pod definition for `executor` will have the executable and filesystem api available.
+This means they can be used to run any other `executable`.

+Each `executable` must specify what environment it is run in.
+By default they run in the `base` environment.

+*Environments run in the `environment-builer` environment, which has kubectl and docker running.*

 #### Function
 Functions are pieces of code that get executed in the `environment`.
 Functions require a command and code to run that takes input from stdin and outputs to stdout.